Information on electric pickups and cargo vans can be found on our Pickups and Vans page.

 Further information on factors affecting range as well as government rebates, dealer discounts, operating cost, home charging, the electric driving experience and environmental benefits can be found on our Detailed Information page.

-Pickups & Vans Used Vehicles Dealers Detailed InformationBy "Plug-in Electric Vehicle" we mean a vehicle with an electric motor as its primary means of propulsion that can be recharged by plugging it into an external source of electricity.
-We list only vehicles that meet the BC Government definition of a Class A electric vehicle which requires an EPA range of at least 80.47 km for battery only vehicles.
-While we applaud those who drive electric vehicles with a shorter range or hybrid vehicles because they have taken the first step toward a fully electric vehicle, we believe that only fully electric vehicles with sufficient range for normal use can make a meaningful change in the transportation landscape.
+By "Battery Electric Vehicle" we mean a vehicle with an electric motor as its only means of propulsion.
+We list only vehicles that have an EPA range of at least 150 km.
+While we applaud those who drive hybrid vehicles because they have taken the first step toward a fully electric vehicle, we believe that only fully electric vehicles can make a meaningful change in the transportation landscape.

 Listed alphabetically.
 Click on the photo for vehicle website.
 To sort the data columns, click on the column header to list in ascending order and click again to list in descending order.